nagayyaguddadmath/JavaSimpleProjects/quote/README.txt

+NOTE: this application has been built in JAVA 1 and maven build

-to execute this application:
+To execute this application:

-1) Please unzar the file into some folder
+1) Please get the files from the git content https://github.com/nagayyaguddadmath/JavaSimpleProjects/tree/master/quote
 2) Open console and execute below command in the fodler "quote"
-3) Rename quote.jar.txt to quote.jar
-and then execute:

-java -cp quote.jar com.MainApplication "C:\Users\nagayya\Documents\GitHub\SampleLearning\quote\market.csv" 1000
+java -cp quote.jar com.MainApplication "<<Path of the market CSV file (give full absoulute path)>>" <<amount>>

 How it will calculate interest:
 1) Sorts all lenders by low interest and then high amount
 2) Calculates mean interest rate by giving waightage to the amount each lender is giving
-3) Calculates average interest rate
+3) Calculates yearly factor using formula =  (1-(1+r)^-n)/r
-4) From average interest rate , it will calculate total amount
+4) Display the calculted amount

+It has both positive and negative test cases